 Julie Petersen DO, Class of 2016 recently completed the Robert L. Phillips, Jr., Health Policy Fellowship at the Graham Center in Washington, D.C.
 As a resident, she was the representative to the OAFP Foundation and representative to the the OAFP Advocacy Commission, as well as the resident representative to the AAFP Commission for Governmental Advocacy and a National Conference Reference Committee Chair.

 Brandon Crouch MD, Class of 2016 served as Resident Representative to the National Conference of Residents and Students, Representative to the OAFP Board of Directors, Resident Member of the OAFP Committees on Payor and Practices, Governmental Advocacy, and Membership Services, the Grant Residency Program Resident Representative to the COAFP, Member of the COAFP Board of Directors, and now President-Elect of the COAFP.

-Roma Amin MD, Class of 2018- is serving as the Alternate Resident Delegate to the OAFP Foundation Board of Trustees.
+Roma Amin, MD, Class of 2018, served as the Alternate Resident Delegate to the OAFP Foundation Board of Trustees.

 Additionally, Dr. Sarah Sams, one of our core full-time Family Medicine faculty, has dedicated many years of her time to FM Advocacy.
 She currently serves in the following roles:

 - Chair of the AAFP Commission on Governmental Advocacy